Muchmore History, Family Crest & Coats of Arms

 Early Origins of the Muchmore family

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) However, other records date back further revealing Robert Gernon Montfitchet holding lands there at the time of the Conquest that included a castle, of which there are still some remains.
+The surname Muchmore was first found in Essex at Stansted Mountfitchet, a village and civil parish in the union of Bishop-Stortford that dates back to the Domesday Book when it was listed as Stanesteda.
+By c.1290, the village was known as Stansted Mounfichet from the Muntfichet (Montfitchet) family who resided there since the 12th century.
+However, other records date back further revealing Robert Gernon Montfitchet holding lands there at the time of the Conquest that included a castle, of which there are still some remains.
 Another source claims the name is "descended from Robert Gernon, a great tenant in [the] Domesday [Book].
 His son, according to Morant, took this name from the castle of Stanstead, county Essex, from the raised mount which he there constructed. "

 Important Dates for the Muchmore family

 Muchmore Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Muchmore were recorded, including Muschat, Muschet, Montfichett, Montfiquet and many more.

 Early Notables of the Muchmore family (pre 1700)

 More information is included under the topic Early Muchmore Notables in all our PDF Extended History products and printed products wherever possible.

 Muchmore Settlers in Canada in the 18th Century